-- For investors with a longer‑term focus on longevity risk, the benefits of maintaining a growth‑oriented glide path in their accumulation phase could meaningfully outweigh the potential negative impact of a large market decline close to or soon after retirement.
+- For investors focused on longevity risk, the benefits of a growth-oriented glide path could outweigh the impact of a large market decline near retirement.

 Evaluating the Impact of SoR Risk

 To examine the trade‑offs required to manage SoR risk, we can measure possible outcomes using different glide paths.
 Our analysis here uses the benchmark glide paths represented in the S&P Target Date Indexes.
 This family of indexes is designed to reflect average asset allocations in the universe of glide paths currently available for different target dates, based on a survey of target date providers active in the market.
 For each available target date, S&P also maintains two sub‑style indexes―the S&P Target Date To Indexes and the S&P Target Date Through Indexes.1